MWPainter/thts-plus-plus/README.md

 # Monte Carlo Tree Search with Boltmann Exploration

 This branch (`xpr_go`) branches off the main branch at some point (before a major refactor of THTS++ `main` branch).
-It contains the experiments for the paper [https://arxiv.org/abs/2404.07732](Monte Carlo Tree Search with Boltmann Exploration), which was accepted at NeurIPS2023.
+It contains the experiments for the paper [Monte Carlo Tree Search with Boltmann Exploration](https://arxiv.org/abs/2404.07732), which was accepted at NeurIPS2023.

 Below is the original readme for this branch during development.